sc7b/GCD_course_project/Codebook.md

 Parenthesis were removed from variable names
 Also, "mean" was changed to "Mean" and "std" to "StdDev".

+##Units
+All time domain variables (everything not starting with "Freq") are in standard gravity units 'g'.
+The grouped upon factor Subject runs from 1 to 30 and represents a participant with the grouped upon factor Activity has six possible values (Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, and Laying).

 A complete list of variables is provided below

  [1] "Subject"                      "Activity"